* Sees fiscal Q3 results significantly below year ago

 * U.S. unit president to leave at end of fiscal year

-Oct 24 (Reuters) - Retailer Best Buy Co Inc warned that earnings and same-store sales would fall for its third quarter, and said the head of its U.S. business will leave as the world's largest consumer electronics chain starts to restructure under a new CEO.
+Oct 24 (Reuters) - Retailer Best Buy Co Inc on Wednesday warned earnings and same-store sales would fall for its fiscal third quarter, and said the head of its U.S. business will leave as it starts to restructure under a new chief executive.

-The news, which pushed its shares down 6.8 percent in after-hours trading, came less than a month before the unofficial start of the biggest selling season of the year.
+Best Buy shares fell 6 percent in after-hours trading.
+The news came less than a month before the unofficial start of the biggest selling season of the year.

 Best Buy said it now expects earnings for the fiscal third quarter ending Nov.
 3 to fall ``significantly below'' those of a year earlier, excluding one-time items, due to falling margins and declines at sales at established stores.